-The heroic women who fought for the right to vote had their eyes on more than just political participation when the 19th Amendment to the U.S. Constitution was ratified 100 years ago.
+The heroic women who fought for the right to vote had their eyes on more than just political participation when the 19th Amendment to the U.S. Constitution was ratified in 1920.
 They wanted more economic opportunity and freedom.

-Today, as the United States marks the centennial of that historic event, there are indeed many economic gains worth celebrating.
-Women today have obtained more education, elevated careers, higher wages and greater personal wealth than their mothers and grandmothers before them.
+In the more than 100 years since that historic event, there are indeed many economic gains worth celebrating.
+Women today have obtained more education, elevated careers, higher wages and greater personal wealth than their mothers and grandmothers.

 “Women have made tremendous economic contributions since suffrage, which I think gets overlooked," says Angie O'Leary, head of Wealth Planning at RBC Wealth Management–U.S. “You can argue that women joining the workforce is the single biggest growth driver of the U.S. economy in the last hundred years."

 Still, many of the positive outcomes envisioned by female suffragists have yet to reach fruition.

 Women are still generally paid less than men and remain underrepresented in executive and leadership ranks.
 Women of color, who didn't truly gain the right to vote until 1965, are even more severely underrepresented in leadership positions and are paid less than their white female counterparts.